kareniel/diary-content/experiments/4hb.md

 - 1 dozen eggs

 ### veggies
-- 2 bags of spinach
+- 2 boxes of frozen spinach
-- 1 pack of green beans
+- 1 bag of frozen green beans
 - 7 avocados
 - 2 heads of lettuce
 - 1 bag of frozen mixed vegetables

 ### snacks
 - 1 bag of sunflower seeds
+- 1 bag of pumpkin seeds
+- 1 bag of cashews
 - 1 pack of beef jerky